Further Developments on Stochastic Dominance for Convex Combinations of Infinite-Mean Random Variables: Introduction

+While these classes are known to encompass many common heavy-tailed distributions, the literature has so far lacked a systematic and unified treatment of the relationships between them.
+Scattered results suggest inclusions---for instance, it is known that $\mathcal{G} \subset \mathcal{H}^\ast$ \citep{ALO24} and that $\mathcal{H} \subset \mathcal{V}$---but a clear, comprehensive picture of their hierarchy and relative sizes is missing.
+For example, it remains to be seen whether $\mathcal{V}$ is contained in $\mathcal{H}^\ast$, or how $\mathcal{G}$ intersects with $\mathcal{H}$ and $\mathcal{V}$.
+Establishing this hierarchy is not merely a taxonomic exercise; it is essential for both theoretical clarity and practical model selection.
+Understanding, for instance, that a result proven for the broader class $\mathcal{V}$ automatically applies to the narrower class $\mathcal{H}$ allows researchers to build upon the most general findings.

-The main contributions of this paper are as follows: \begin{enumerate} \item We systematically investigate the inclusion relationships and fundamental properties among four distribution classes: $\mathcal{H}$, $\mathcal{V}$, $\mathcal{H}^\ast$ and $\mathcal{G}$ (Propositions \ref{pr-250925}, \ref{pr-250928} and \ref{pr-250927}).
-These properties include closure under power transformations of distribution and survival functions, maximum transformations of random variables, convex transformations of random variables, and others.
+This paper aims to fill this gap by providing a comprehensive analysis of these four classes of infinite-mean distributions.
+Our main contributions are fourfold. \begin{itemize} \item \textbf{First, we systematically map the inclusion relationships among the classes $\mathcal{H}$, $\mathcal{V}$, $\mathcal{H}^*$, and $\mathcal{G}$} (Propositions \ref{pr-250925} and \ref{pr-250928}).
+We provide rigorous proofs of previously implicit relationships, such as $\mathcal{V} \subsetneq \mathcal{H}^\ast$, and construct concrete counterexamples to delineate their boundaries.
+This culminates in a detailed Venn diagram that precisely illustrates the hierarchy, clarifying, for instance, the proper inclusions $\mathcal{H} \subsetneq \mathcal{V} \subsetneq \mathcal{H}^\ast$ and the non-trivial intersection of $\mathcal{G}$ with the others.
+We also investigate the closure under power transformations of distribution and survival functions, maximum transformations of random variables, convex transformations of random variables, and others.
 Some of these properties are already known, while others are newly established.

-\item We extend Theorem \ref{th-H} to several other practical scenarios.
-In Theorems \ref{th-251002} and \ref{th-251003}, we consider the case where the loss variables are iid with a common distribution belonging to the classes $\mathcal{H}$ and $\mathcal{H}^\ast$, respectively, but each loss variable is triggered by an external rare event.
-Proposition \ref{pr-250930} considers truncated $\mathcal{H}$-distributed loss variables with an upper bound.
-Two loss variables with $\mathcal{H}$-type and $\mathcal{H}^\ast$-type tails (that is, losses whose tails follow distributions from $\mathcal{H}$ or $\mathcal{H}^\ast$) are also considered in Proposition \ref{pr-251002}.

-\item A counterexample is presented to show that $\mathcal{H}$ in Theorem \ref{th-H} cannot be replaced by a larger class $\mathcal{V}$.
-Also, a simple proof of Theorem \ref{th-V} is presented.